spolcharoen/DH150-PawanPolcharoen/README.md

 ### 4. Consistency and Standards
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-1 | The magnifying glass in the search bar is not clickable (see Fig 1.5).
+1 | The magnifying glass in the search bar is not clickable (see Fig. 1.5).
 Usually, this symbol is clickable to search in other similar websites. | Make the magnifying glass a button to search.
 1 | Within the subpages of the website, there is no option to filter searches by ingredients or tools.
 More mainstream cooking sites tend to have this option. | Create a “filter by” option when searching.

 **Fig. 1.5: Search Bar**